UPPMAX/uppmax_intro_day_1/docs/sessions/job_scheduler.md

     See [this YouTube video that shows the solution of these exercises](https://youtu.be/qvBN2686JNE)

+    Pelle works the same a Rackham in these contexts.

 ### Exercise 1: see the job queue

 Go to the UPPMAX documentation at